Children’s

 - Books shared at Book Babies also count!

-- Each Bouncing Babies Reading Goal has additional activities or challenges you can choose to do in place of TWO 5-minute reading sessions; each one may be used only once per challenge.
+- Each Artisan Babies Reading Goal has additional activities or challenges you can choose to do in place of TWO 5-minute reading sessions; each one may be used only once per challenge.
 For example, you may count “Attend MLD Book Babies/Toddler Time” only once per challenge.
 In Beanstack, make sure you log 5 minutes of reading under the “LOGGING” badge area for each additional activity completed!

 Finished early?
 Ask about our year-round 1000 Books Before Kindergarten program.